 Hevo allows you to bring data from tons of data sources through its native connectors.
 But, there are thousands of applications out there from which you might want to bring data into yourdata warehouse.
 Also, there are cases where you might want to bring data from an in-house REST API.
 For all such cases, the REST API source can be used to bring data into your data warehouse.

-Provide REST endpoint details on Connection Settings page.
-You will have following options in connection details block:
+Provide REST endpoint details on the Connection Settings page.
+You will have the following options in the connection details block:

 - Source Name - A unique name for this source.